 Black Mesa, a fan-made Half-Life mod years in the making, is finally nearing completion.
 Earlier this summer, the game’s developers told fans that a beta for its final chapters was “imminent.”
 As of early this morning, beta tests for the Xen and Gonarch’s Lair maps have gone live on Steam.

-Much of Black Mesa has been available in early access on Steam for several years, but Xen – widely considered to be the least successful part of the otherwise game-changing Half-Life – has been notably absent.
-Now, according to IGN, a beta for the final three chapters of the game “is due for an imminent public release.”
+Much of Black Mesa has been available in early access on Steam for several years, but Xen – widely considered to be the least successful part of the otherwise game-changing Half-Life – had been notably absent.
+Now, thankfully, that’s no longer the case.

-A post from last year suggests that the Black Mesa team is running a little behind schedule.
+The devs say that “we may be a bit quiet with updates as we grind and grind in order to wrap the rest of the game up.”
+A post from last year suggests they’re already running a little behind schedule.
 Back in November, a trailer for the final section of the game was released, alongside news that the game would release on Steam “in Q2 2019.”
-With a beta around the corner (although there’s no release date just yet), we might end up a little way beyond that, but given we’ve been waiting years for this, another few weeks shouldn’t be too big an issue.

 We’re already a little beyond that, but the team is already on track to hit their more general goal.
 Black Mesa first released into early access in 2015, but the team behind the mod has been working on it since 2012.
 They’ve repeatedly proclaimed that the game will release in 2019, so their fully-polished take on Half-Life should be in your hands in the not too-distant future.